Zhong County

-The Shibaozhai Temple, which is endangered by the rising waters caused by the Three Gorges Dam, is located there.
+The Shibaozhai Temple, which was endangered by the rising waters caused by the Three Gorges Dam, is located there.
 Zhong County has two Yangtze River crossings: the Zhongxian Yangtze River Bridge and Zhongzhou Yangtze River Bridge.

 History

-Linjiang County (临江县) was established under Ba Commandery (巴郡) in Han Dynasty.
+Linjiang County (临江县) was established under Ba Commandery (巴郡) in the Han dynasty.
 In Western Wei, Lin Prefecture (临州, Linzhou) was established, with Linjiang as its seat.
-In Tang Dynasty, it was renamed as Zhong Prefecture (忠州, Zhongzhou, literally "loyal prefecture").
+In the Tang dynasty, it was renamed Zhong Prefecture (忠州, Zhongzhou, literally "loyal prefecture").
 In 1913, Zhongzhou was replaced by Zhong County.